 - Examine how mediation, negotiation and dialogue may be applied in civilian crisis management missions

 The course is a pilot course for CMC Finland and participants are expected to provide feedback during and after the course.

 The course is aimed to be an introduction to peace mediation and its use in civilian crisis management, rather than a peace mediation expert course.
 Thus, the participants do not need to have previous experience in peace mediation, but a keen interest is expected.

 CMC Finland covers the tuition, meals and accommodation costs of members of the expert roster.
 The participation fee for non-roster members is 600 €.
 This covers tuition, meals and accommodation during the course.

-The course will be open for applications from 3rd May to 31st May 2021.
-The link to the application form will be published on this site.
+The course will be open for applications from 3rd May to 31st May 2021 midnight (UTC +03:00).
+Application period has ended.